gitpython-developers/GitPython/doc/source/tutorial.rst

     :start-after: # [25-test_references_and_objects]
     :end-before: # ![25-test_references_and_objects]

-You can easily access configuration information for a remote by accessing options as if they where attributes.
+You can easily access configuration information for a remote by accessing options as if they were attributes.
 The modification of remote configuration is more explicit though.

 .. literalinclude:: ../../test/test_docs.py
     :language: python